LoboaTeresa/Data-Science-Dojo/README.md

 ## 🩺 Project Roadmap
 [Back to Top](#📊📈-data-science-dojo-🏋️👩‍🔬)

-Thi project is alive!🧟 This means it is a work in progress.
+This project is alive!🧟 This means it is a work in progress.

 Future additions:
 * Hierarchial clustering notebook